-In addition, our business could be materially and adversely affected by the outbreak of pandemics such as influenza A (H1N1), avian influenza, H7N9, severe acute respiratory syndrome (SARS) or other epidemics.
+In addition, our business could be materially and adversely affected by the outbreak of pandemics such as influenza A (H1N1), avian influenza, H7N9, severe acute respiratory syndrome (SARS), COVID-19 or other epidemics.
 Any occurrence of these pandemic diseases or other adverse public health developments in China or elsewhere could severely disrupt our staffing or the staffing of our business partners, including our advertisers, and otherwise reduce the activity levels of our work force and the work force of our business partners, causing a material and adverse effect on our business operations.
-In response to the COVID-19 pandemic, we made remote working arrangement and suspended our offline work and all our business travels in early 2020 to ensure the safety and health of our employees.
-As a result, our customer service capacity was compromised which might have adversely affected our users' experience.
-As of the end of April 2020, we had completely resumed our operations.
-China began to modify its zero-COVID policy at the end of 2022, and most of the travel restrictions and quarantine requirements were lifted in December 2022.
-There were surges of cases in many cities during this time which caused disruption to our and our business partners' operations, and there remains uncertainty as to the future impact of the virus, especially in light of this change in policy.
-The extent to which the pandemic impacts our results of operations going forward will depend on future developments which are highly uncertain and unpredictable, including the frequency, duration and extent of outbreaks of COVID-19, the appearance of new variants with different characteristics, the effectiveness of efforts to contain or treat cases, and future actions that may be taken in response to these developments.
-China may experience lower domestic consumption, higher unemployment, severe disruptions to exporting of goods to other countries and greater economic uncertainty, which may impact our business in a materially negative way.
-Our customers and users will need time to recover from the economic effects of the pandemic even after business conditions begin to return to normal.
-Consequently, the COVID-19 pandemic may continue to materially and adversely affect our business, financial condition and results of operations in the current and future years.
+Furthermore, China may experience lower domestic consumption, higher unemployment, severe disruptions to exporting of goods to other countries and greater economic uncertainty, which may impact our business in a materially negative way.
+In addition, our customers and users will need time to recover from the economic effects of the pandemics even after business conditions begin to return to normal.
+Consequently, any occurrence of pandemics may materially and adversely affect our business, financial condition and results of operations.